-- (G) To reflect a 14.3% proportionate interest in the results of NantOmics from January 1 to June 19, 2015 and the amortization of the difference between the cost of our investment in NantOmics and the amount of our underlying equity in NantOmics' net assets.
+- (D) To reflect a 14.3% proportionate interest in the results of NantOmics from January 1 to June 19, 2015 and the amortization of the difference between the cost of our investment in NantOmics and the amount of our underlying equity in NantOmics' net assets.
 The total pro forma adjustment of \$4.8 million includes \$3.2 million of amortization related to the basis differences that existed at the date of our investment in NantOmics.
 We attributed \$28.2 million and \$14.4 million of these differences to NantOmics' developed technologies and our reseller agreement with NantOmics, respectively, and the remaining basis differences were attributed to goodwill.
-We amortize the basis differences related to the developed technologies and the reseller agreement with NantOmics over their estimated useful lives of 7 years and 5.5 years, respectively. - (H) Represents the estimated net tax benefit from pro forma adjustments to NaviNet for the year ended December 31, 2015 and the quarter ended March 31, 2016.
+We amortize the basis differences related to the developed technologies and the reseller agreement with NantOmics over their estimated useful lives of 7 years and 5.5 years, respectively. - (E) Represents the estimated net tax benefit of \$0.9 million and net tax expense of \$2.5 million from pro forma adjustments to NaviNet for the year ended December 31, 2015 and the quarter ended March 31, 2016, respectively.